jeremiah-corrado/fem_2d/paper.md

 For research purposes, it is also important that the implementation is straightforward and easy to understand.
 This way, other researchers can quickly read the code to validate the methodology itself or they can use it as a starting point for additional investigation and software development.
 This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements.

 Thus, we conclude that `FEM_2D`'s RBS implementation gives it a distinct advantage over other FEM libraries such as Deal.II [@dealII93]; specificity as a research package.
 The succinctness of the continuity enforcement algorithm removes much of the difficulty of implementing new features.
 This is a major barrier to entry for contributing to larger and more complex packages.
-Additionally, the generic Trait-Based interface makes it easy to explore extensions into other problem domains.
+Additionally, the generic Trait-Based interface makes it easy to leverage the advanced *hp*-refinement API against other domains of computational physics.

 # Features